Winterizing Winterizing — Can I Cover Pool After Shocking? When It's Safe to Cover

 To minimize cover damage and chemical imbalances:

 Safety Warning: Never swim in a pool with shock-level chlorine, and ensure proper ventilation if you must work around a recently shocked pool.
-High chlorine levels can cause respiratory irritation and skin burns.
+High chlorine levels can cause respiratory and skin irritation, so ventilate and wait for levels to drop.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.